 Reducing or Preventing Failed Content Reviews

-If you're using shortened links in emails and seeing a higher number of these emails being sent to spam folders or being blocked altogether, spam filters might be throwing up red flags because of the redirected or shortened links.
+If you're using shortened links in emails and seeing a higher number of these emails being sent to spam folders or being blocked altogether, spam filters might signal red flags because of the redirected or shortened links.
 It's always best to use the full link, as no URL shortening service is perfect and they're all susceptible to security issues or blacklisting.